English Plural Nouns: Examples and Rules

 roof becomes roofs

 FUN FACT: The standard plural of ‘dwarf’ is ‘dwarfs’, but you might have seen ‘dwarves’ floating around too.
 This is partly thanks to The Lord of the Rings writer J.R.R.
-Tolkien, who popularised the term in his fantasy novels.
+Tolkien, who popularized the term in his fantasy novels.

 Finally, we have the irregular plurals!
 These are nouns that don’t follow any rule when pluralized.
 Generally, they can be split into two categories: those that change and those that stay the same.